Brad Stevens: 2010–11 season

 Rankings by ESPN's Andy Katz and Fox Sports' Jeff Goodman released shortly after the 2010 championship game both had Butler third for the 2010–11 season.
 Duke coach Mike Krzyzewski agreed, saying Butler would be "right up there, No. 1 or No. 2...
 They'll be a favorite next year."
 However, Hayward chose to leave early for the NBA draft and Butler went through a rough patch early in the season, at one point losing three straight games and having a 6–5 conference record.
 Bolstered by the emergence of Andrew Smith at center and Matt Howard's success as a perimeter forward, Butler ended up winning a share of the conference title at 13–5.
 The Bulldogs then won the Horizon League tournament to secure an automatic NCAA tournament bid and received the No. 8 seed.

-Picked by many to lose a first-round match-up against Old Dominion, Butler advanced on a last-second tip-in by Howard.
+Picked by some to lose a first-round match-up against Old Dominion, Butler advanced on a last-second tip-in by Howard.
 Howard was also clutch in their next game, hitting a free throw with a less than one second remaining to beat Pitt in a dramatic finish.
 Shelvin Mack scored 30 points in the victory.
 Butler won their next game when they defeated Wisconsin.
 On March 26, 2011, the Bulldogs beat Florida 74–71 in overtime to earn back-to-back trips to the Final Four.
 A week later, Butler beat fellow Cinderella team VCU 70–62 to make it to a second consecutive national championship game.
 For the second consecutive year, the Bulldogs fell in the national championship game, this time to Connecticut.